mutationapp/monolisa/README.md

-# Monorepo structure used by Mutation.app, will be free to steal (▀̿Ĺ̯▀̿ ̿)
+# Monorepo setup used by Mutation.app
+Free to steal (▀̿Ĺ̯▀̿ ̿)
 https://mutation.app/github/mutationapp/monolisa